Cantate Children's and Youth Choir

 When does Cantate rehearse?

-The choir rehearses on Monday afternoons during the school year, beginning the Monday after Labor Day and finishing early in May.
-Children may join the choir in either the fall or spring semester.
+The choir rehearses on Monday afternoons during the school year, usually beginning the Monday after Labor Day and ending early in May.
+Younger singers rehearse from from 4:15 until 5:45.
+Older singers, middle and high school aged, rehearse from 4:15 until 6:15.
+From time to time there are extra rehearsals.
+Children may join the choir in either the fall or spring semester each season.

 What if my child is usually hungry after a day at school?